lowlowjack/causal_inf_project/README.md

 I've structured the work into a few sections.

+1. A brief write up on the methodology to understand how one looks at the background problem. **It is recommended to start reading this before diving into the technical details.**
-1. A presentation summary that discusses the findings and how we translate those to the business context. **It is recommended to start reading this before diving into the problem.**
+2. A presentation summary that discusses the findings and how we translate those to the business context. *For those, who do not wish to know technical details and just want to understand applications, start here.*
-2. A brief write up on the methodology to understand how one looks at the background problem
 3. Notebooks that describe the details.

+- For more on the methodology: [blog page](https://lowlowjack.github.io/2024-09-29-going-from-analytics-to-science/).
 - For a presentation summary of results: [Google Slides](https://docs.google.com/presentation/d/1nncf-fzmn0jox9lDAzNZjUyxRQ0v1vJn9shwO0JnfbA/edit?usp=sharing)
-- For more on the methodology: [blog page](https://lowlowjack.github.io/2024-09-29-going-from-analytics-to-science/).

 The rough idea on methodology is that it uses a mixture of different models to attempt to try to create an observational study group that we can draw inferences on.